pankayaraj/ICML_2024_RLHFPoisoning/README.md

 ## 2. Evalaution

-For GPT 4 evaluation use the evaluation/gpt_4_evaluation_script.py to load the poisoned reponses and obtain the GPT 4 scores \n
+For GPT 4 evaluation use the evaluation/gpt_4_evaluation_script.py to load the poisoned reponses and obtain the GPT 4 scores

 For Clean Reward based evaluation